ppirog/ppirog/README.md

 <h3 align="center">Hi 👋!
-My name is Paweł and I'm a computer science student from Lublin</h3>
+My name is Paweł and I'm a computer science graduate from Lublin</h3>

 ###